b1naryth1ef/rocksdb/README.md

 ## Building

-You need a valid rocksdb library somewhere your linker can find it.
+You need a valid rocksdb library in the root of this project so your linker can find it.
+It is recommended to use a recent version of rocksdb, tested with

+- facebook-rocksdb-v5.12.4

+Note: Windows rocksdb is functional, recommendation is to use vcpkg to build rocks first, and copy your rocksdb-shared.dll into the root of this project.

+## Testing

+> dub test

+will launch a benchmark, and should be enough to convine one of the functionality and performance.

 ## Example